 People have to dress up and keep up the image of what they purport to be.

 Narok town is never short of internal or external tourists and with traveling comes the need to shop — making a boutique business a profitable business idea for Narok town.

 Braiding is one of those business ideas that never go out of style.

-The skill set is what is most important in a salon business.
+The skillset is what is most important in the salon business.